TheLaw1337/applitools-hackathon/README.md

 ## Running tests

-You can run tests via CLI using `npx cypress open` and choosing a spec file.
+You can run tests via GUI using `npx cypress open` and choosing a spec file.